Magic Kingdom for Toddlers

 - Fantasyland Play Area – A play zone, ostensibly for little kids, have almost nothing to do.
 Might be worth a visit if you want to let your kids get wet in the ground-level jumping fountains.

 It comes as no surprise that the rides to get busy the fastest in the morning are the roller coasters.
-Visit those either first or last or use FASTPASS for them (see below).
+Visit those either first or last or use Genie+.
 The Fantasyland dark rides get surprisingly busy even by mid-morning, especially Peter Pan’s Flight and Dumbo.

-The rides will minimal wait times all day long include Tomorrowland Transit Authority, Pirates of the Caribbean, Haunted Mansion, Mickey’s Philharmagic, and Country Bear Jamboree.
+The rides that may have minimal wait times include PeopleMover, Mickey’s Philharmagic, and Country Bear Jamboree.
 Slightly longer waits are typical at It’s a Small World and Jungle Cruise.

 Be sure that you prioritize your choices.
 Many families ride only 10-12 attractions per day, so plan to spend a second day or to knowingly skip many.

-There are two entertainment experiences toddlers will not want to miss at the Magic Kingdom.
-Unfortunately, both take place after dark, meaning either cranky children who stayed up past their bedtime, or missing a central part of the day so as to take naps and return for the nighttime offerings.
+There is one entertainment experience toddlers will not want to miss at the Magic Kingdom.
+Unfortunately, it takes place after dark, meaning either cranky children who stayed up past their bedtime, or miss a central part of the day so as to take naps and return for the nighttime offerings.
 The latter is the better choice.
-The Wishes fireworks show is impressively set to music and is a real joy to behold.
+The Enchantment fireworks show is impressively set to music and is a real joy to behold.
 Views are best from Main Street or the lands surrounding the castle but don’t be behind the castle.
 One caution: the fireworks are loud and may scare children unused to high-decibel sounds.

 There are other entertainment options, most visibly a daytime parade and a show at the forecourt of Cinderella Castle.
-Both are perhaps best classified as “harmless.”
-If your toddlers really love Disney characters, they may well enjoy these musical romps.
+If your toddlers really love Disney characters, they may well enjoy these musical romps, however, there is fire and small pyrotechnics.
 Shows also have a way of breaking up the day, so that the day doesn’t resemble a death march from one ride to the next, hour after long hour.
 But do not expect much from these offerings, and do not use a lot of valuable time waiting for a good seat (unless that is, you’re looking for a way to take a break and stop walking for a while!)

 In addition to the Character Dining mentioned above, you can find costumed characters that simply walk around (check with a Cast Member to locate the schedule for any particular character).
 Additionally, there are some structured character meeting areas: